MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     }

     /// Event args for the CustomItemSelected event.
 Will contain the
-    /// context selected by the user, the location of the right click and the data of the selection [uuid(8d606e57-f8d4-412f-8d69-c2205eabd9ee), object, pointer_default(unique)]
+    /// context selected by the user, the location of the context menu request and the data of the selection [uuid(8d606e57-f8d4-412f-8d69-c2205eabd9ee), object, pointer_default(unique)]
     interface ICoreWebView2CustomItemSelectedEventArgs : IUnknown
     {